ev2000/Project-1-ELK-Stack/README.md

 nano hosts <----------(update ip on [webservers][elk][elkservers] Example: 10.1.0.4 ansible_python_interpeter=/usr/bin/python3

-nano ansible.cfg <----------(add remote_user=azadmin to which server you want to use)
+nano ansible.cfg <----------(add remote_user=azureuser to which server you want to use)

 run ansible-playbook my-playbook.yml <----------(ansible-playbook is the command to run the file)